 The land of the rising sun also features great delivery services.
 For example, Yamato is the most popular carrier in Japan.
 EcommerceDB states that 52% of Japanese online stores use Yamato as their service provider.

 Also, Sagawa Express and Japan Post are another two great options.
-These carriers help 45% and 23% of stores, respectively.
+According to Digital Marketing for Asia, these carriers help 45% and 23% of stores, respectively.

 Such companies can prove to be great allies for international sellers.
 For example, Rakuten merchants can work with one of the previous sellers.